norcams/iaas/docs/status/plans/gpu.rst

 ===============

-The traditional way of offering GPU resources in a virtual machine is by PCI passthrough a device and present it directly to the vm.
+The traditional way of offering GPU resources in a virtual machine is by PCI passthroughing a device and present it directly to the vm.
 This is certainly doable and technically supported in OpenStack, but there severe caveats.

 **pros**:

 * High performance GPU for VMs, technically this can be cheap consumer grade video cards

 **cons**:

 * Some labour required pr card inserted in compute nodes
 * Some labour required in each VM
 * Does not scale very well - few VMs pr compute node
-* For NVIDIA consumer grade cards it would violate their EULA - this is a **blocker**.
+* For NVIDIA consumer grade cards it would violate their EULA - this is a **blocker**

 Virtual GPU (vGPU)